-- Dues are $50 each for the fall and spring seasons, or $80 for both the fall and spring seasons if paid in full with fall registration.
+- Dues are TBA each for the fall and spring seasons, or TBA (discount) for both the fall and spring seasons if paid in full with fall registration.
 In either case, dues are paid upon registration.
-If you are experiencing financial hardship, please contact Diane Linn, who is authorized on behalf of our board to make confidential arrangements with a limited number of fellowships: email@example.com.
+If you are experiencing financial hardship, please contact Diane Linn, who is authorized on behalf of our board to make confidential arrangements for a limited number of fellowships: email@example.com.

 - Dues include each singer’s own scores.
 However, there may be a limited amount of music to print from emailed PDFs.
-This is either copyright-free music or we have borrowed scores that we will not use for these works, so we are covered under copyright law.
+This is either copyright-free music or we have borrowed scores that we will not use for these works, so that we are covered under copyright law.

 - Each singer will need a black folder and concert attire (above).

 - Miscellaneous optional items, for a nominal fee may include but are not limited to: afterglow dish to pass following the final concert, recording of our concert, etc.

 TAX BENEFITS FOR CHORISTERS